sachha-naksha/B_Cell_States/README.md

 # Dictys_B_Cells
 Gene regulatory control of B cells bifurcating into GC and PB states.
-Multiome molecular profiling (transcriptomics + chromatin accessibility) to characterize these states and their dynamic gene interactions.
+Multiome molecular profiling (transcriptomics + chromatin accessibility) to characterize these cellular states and their dynamic gene interactions.